10 Best Places to Visit In Ireland In 2023

 5. Book of Kells at Trinity College

-A visit to the Book of Kells, at the Old Library in Trinity College Dublin, is a journey through some of Ireland’s most iconic cultural heritage.
+A visit to the Book of Kells, at the Old Library in Trinity College Dublin, is a journey through some of Ireland’s most iconic cultural heritage – making it a strong pick for our list of the best places to explore when visiting Ireland.

 Housed within the Old Library building, at Dublin City’s Trinity College, the Book of Kells is a precious 9th-century manuscript, featuring an exquisite combination of ornate Latin text and intricate illuminations.